MrWalshy/MrWalshy.github.io/frontend/notes/jenkins/introduction.md

 # What is Jenkins?

-Jenkins is a build tool.
+Jenkins is a build server, a piece of software used in continuous integration and deployment.

 ## Creating a freestyle project